Kaleido-subs/.github/profile/README.md

 quality, no matter how long it may take.

 Kaleido operates primarily through a freelancer-style model.
 We have a few core members, and connect with other fansubbing peers to work on projects.
-This opens the doors to both veteren and green fansubbers to try their hands at projects and create some fansubs.
+This opens the doors to both veteran and green fansubbers to try their hands at projects and create some fansubs.

 <img src="img/misc/hr.png" style="width: auto;">